PurpurMC/PurpurDocs/mkdocs/Configuration.md

 ### lagging-threshold
 - **default**: 19.0
 - **description**: Purpur keeps track of when it is lagging in order to have the ability to change behaviors accordingly.
-This value is that threshold when you want to consider the server to be lagging.
-Right now this is only used for mob.villager.brain-ticks setting
+This value is that threshold when you want to consider the server to be lagging. ~~Right now this is only used for mob.villager.brain-ticks setting~~

+### fix-network-serialized-items-in-creative
+- **default**: false
+- **description**: Set to true to fix items modified by NetworkItemSerializeEvent that persist even though they're client-sided due to the creative client using creative inventory actions

 ### disable-give-dropping
 - **default**: false
 - **description**: Set to true to disable the /give command from dropping items on the floor when a player's inventory is full

 ### messages

 #### afk-broadcast-away